voxel51/fiftyone/docs/source/integrations/labelbox.rst

 .. note::

-    Labelbox does not support default values for attributes, so the `default` key :ref:`described here <annotation-label-attributes>` is not included in the examples above and will be ignored if included in label schemas provided when annotating with Labelbox.
+    Labelbox does not support default values for attributes, so the `default` key :ref:`described here <annotation-label-attributes>` will be ignored if included in label schemas provided when annotating with Labelbox.

 .. _labelbox-video-label-attributes: